 Some clues by very busy setters have admirable and correct wordplay but the surface can be just a meaningless jumble.
 The clue still satisfies the solver solely obsessed by the solution.
 We should appreciate the scenery too I think.
 Setters like Arachne put a great deal of thought into the surfaces.
 Likewise, Enigmatist’s thematic references are incredible.

 The majority of cryptic crossword clues contain a definition for the solution.
 This might be just like a clue in a ‘quick’ crossword.
 Along with the definition, there is usually a subsidiary part which indicates how to form the solution – the wordplay.
 The definition is almost always at the start or at the end of the clue.
-Occasionally it is somewhere in the middle but it is always made very clear that it is the definition.
+Occasionally it is somewhere in the middle but it should be clear (eventually) that it is the definition.

 In a quick crossword the simple definition clues often bring to mind several words of the right number of letters.
 But which one should go into the grid?
 You try to keep all the balls in the air, all the plates spinning, until one possible answer fits with another and another.
 Then you can start putting the words in the grid.
 This is the charm of the quick crossword.
 There are similar elements in Sudoku solving.
 If this, then that.
 And if that, then this.
 But on the other hand if that, this, this that.
 The harder Sudoku puzzles have longer and longer chains of logic.